Category Archives: Interviews with Artists

 “Painting is my speech, my playground, my reality”

 Born in Gatineau, Canada, in the province of Quebec, Renel first pursued psychology and mathematics upon graduating from secondary school.
-However, her early and powerful love of art soon won out over her mathematical and scientific gifts and she changed direction.
+However, her early and powerful love of art soon won out over her mathematical and scientific gifts, so she changed direction.
 “My parents always traveled a lot.
 We spent time in Europe and went to many, many museums.
 They had a big interest in art.
-My mother painted and from when I was a little girl, I did too.”
+My mother painted, and from when I was a little girl, I did too.”

-She received her degree from the University of Hull (Canada) in fine art and graphic design, while also doing additional work to gain certification in both 2D and 3D animation.
+She received her degree from the University of Hull (Canada) in fine art and graphic design while also doing additional work to gain certification in both 2D and 3D animation.
 She then moved to Montreal, a city known for its art scene, to launch her career.
 Starting work with a company that made video games, she soon discovered the truth about an industry many believe to be glamorous.
 “It’s not what people think,” she says.
-“What you have to understand, is the gaming and movie industries are very, very difficult, tough, worlds.
+“What you have to understand is the gaming and movie industries are very, very difficult, tough worlds.
 And they are a man’s world.
-You work a lot of hours and compared to the U.S., the wages are low.
+You work a lot of hours, and compared to the U.S., the wages are low.
 I didn’t have a life.”

-Yet, Renel was unafraid of the hard work.
-Despite her long hours and difficult schedule, she found a way to further her artistic development, choosing to attend evening classes at the Ecole des Beaux-Arts.
-For two years she took painting classes from the Russian artist, Nikolai Kupriakov.
+Despite her long hours and difficult schedule, Renel found a way to further her artistic development, choosing to attend evening classes at the Ecole des Beaux-Arts.
+For two years, she took painting classes from the Russian artist Nikolai Kupriakov.
 “Kupriakov was very strong in teaching the fundamentals.
-And he really showed how to deconstruct and interpret a subject and I found that fascinating.”
+And he really showed how to deconstruct and interpret a subject.
+I found that fascinating.”

 “I can, be pretty extreme in how I approach things,” she says, with little appreciation of her understatement.

 She liked Montreal and was making progress, becoming established with Montreal galleries and doing commercial design work, when her husband’s company transferred him to Houston, TX.
 “That was a very strange time for me.
 In Montreal I’d been working 60-65 hours a week and had gotten to know a lot of people in the art world there—all that was suddenly gone.”
 Unable to work in the United States without a work visa, she threw herself into a full time schedule of painting.
 “I found a good dealer and was selling well.
 I was doing a lot of work with the figure, particularly with nudes.”
-Over the course of the next four years she established herself as both a fine artist and, when her work visa was granted, as a commercial artist in the Houston area.
+Over the course of the next four years, she established herself as both a fine artist and, when her work visa was granted, as a commercial artist in the Houston area.
 Then her husband was transferred again, this time to Chattanooga, TN.

 Nuit sur ville_lowress